Lecrapouille/OpenGlassBox/README.md

 Done / wishes / work in progress:
 - No dependency with the game enine Unity.
 Is currently replaced by SDL but ca be replaced by OpenGL or something else.
+- Original project did not come with unit tests or comments.
 - Rename Class with less generic name: Box is now City, Segment is now Way, Unit to xxx.
 - Class coupling simplification from the initial code.
 Still in progress but Agent in the original code known by Node but not by Ways this can more difficult to compute flow.
 Still in progress D* algorithm is made inside the Node class will be made by a separated class.
 Unit are linked to a Node on a Path this is not great since that force splitting Ways to add Node and makes the graph grows up too much.
 - Todo: Area class (aka Zone) is not made.